ElleLynn08/trauma-informed-ai-framework/README.md

 ## 📦 Project Structure

 - trauma-informed-ai-framework/
-  - data/ — Preprocessed DAIC-WOZ data
+  - data/ - Preprocessed DAIC-WOZ data
-  - notebooks/ — Exploratory modeling & EDA
+  - notebooks/ - Exploratory modeling & EDA
-  - models/ — Saved model artifacts
+  - models/ - Saved model artifacts
-  - utils/ — Custom feature extraction scripts
+  - utils/ - Custom feature extraction scripts
-  - README.md — You're here
+  - README.md - You're here
-  - article_draft.md — Research article draft for publication
+  - article_draft.md - Research article draft for publication

+---

+---

+## 🌱 Elle-isms in This Project

+This project is technical at its core, but it also carries my personality.
+I believe data science should be **human, memorable, and compassionate** - not just rows and columns.

+One Elle-ism you'll see throughout the notebooks is the **"Spider Check" 🕷️**.

+### What's a Spider Check?
+When you're camping or staying in a cabin, before you crawl into bed you pull back the covers to make sure there are no critters - or spiders - hiding there.
+That little ritual gives you peace of mind before you rest.

+In my workflow, a *Spider Check* is the same idea:
+- A quick `head(2)` peek or shape check
+- Confirming the data looks as expected
+- Making sure no hidden "critters" (errors, empty frames, wrong encodings) are lurking

+It's a peace-of-mind step before building further.
+Because good data science isn't just about seeing what's obvious -
+> **it's about seeing the unseen.**

+👉 You'll see Spider Checks sprinkled across the notebooks (Audio, Text, TF-IDF, PHQ-8, and Multimodal Merge).
+Each one is a quick peace-of-mind peek tailored to its modality.

 ---

 ## 🔭 Upcoming Milestones